francescaagli/SIR-epidemic-model-simulations/README.md

 # SIR epidemic model simulations

 ## Project description
-This project is a simulation of the spread of an epidemic using the SIR (Susceptible-Infected-Recovered) model.
+This project simulates the spread of an epidemic using the SIR (Susceptible-Infected-Recovered) model.
 The system of ordinary differential equations (ODEs) was solved numerically using a fourth-order Runge-Kutta integrator (RK4).
 A sensitivity analysis was performed varying the infection rate ( $\beta$ ) and the recovery rate ( $\gamma$ ).

 ### Mathematical Model
 The SIR model describes the time evolution of three compartments:
 - $S(t)$: susceptible individuals
 - $I(t)$: infected individuals
 - $R(t)$: recovered individuals

 The dynamics are governed by:

 $$